About the Center

 The Center for Landscape Conservation Planning (CLCP) was established in 2010 to provide an official forum within the University of Florida’s College of Design, Construction and Planning for conducting applied research on the relationship between conservation and land use.
-The Center is affiliated with the Department of Landscape Architecture, forming a bridge between the disciplines of design, planning, and wildlife conservation.
-The Center Faculty is comprised of Dr. Thomas Hoctor, Center Director, and Michael Volk, Associate Director.
-Center Staff includes conservation and planning professionals along with University of Florida graduate students who are engaged in Center research activities.
+The Center is affiliated with the Department of Landscape Architecture, forming a bridge between the disciplines of design, planning and wildlife conservation.
+The Center faculty is comprised of Dr. Thomas Hoctor, Center Director, and Michael Volk, Associate Director.
+Center staff include conservation and planning professionals along with University of Florida graduate students who are engaged in Center research activities.

 The activities of the Center include five primary programmatic areas:

-• Resiliency and adaptation related to climate change and sea level rise
+Resiliency and adaptation strategies related to climate change and sea level rise

-• Education for students, designers, and planners in principles of landscape ecology, conservation biology, and conservation planning including relevant GIS applications and tools.
+Education for students, designers and plannings in principles of landscape ecology, conservation biology, and conservation planning including relevant GIS applications and tools.

 Eve Bohnett, Ph.D.